All About Affirmation Cards

-I used to tell the children in my Reception class that I loved it when they made mistakes because it meant that I got to do my job and teach the bits they didn’t yet know.
+(I used to tell the children in my Reception class that I loved it when they made mistakes because it meant that I got to do my job and teach the bits they didn’t yet know.
 We celebrated mistakes positively.
-I used to try and make them laugh because when a child is happy and laughing, they are more receptive to learning.
+I used to try and make them laugh because when a child is happy and laughing, they are more receptive to learning.)

 This is where affirmation cards can be powerful tools to curate this positive attitude to learning and also to the social aspect of school too.
-If a child is struggling socially this too will have a negative impact on learning and their outlook on their experience and approach to school.
+If a child is struggling socially this will also have a negative impact on learning and their outlook on their experience and approach to school.

-Our box of affirmation cards contains 25 glossy, colourful statements designed to help children with their social and emotional wellbeing.
+Our box of affirmation cards contains 24 colourful statements designed to help children with their social and emotional wellbeing.
 Try choosing a card each day and read out loud with your child a couple of times.
 (If your child is facing a particular challenge at school then try picking the card that is most relevant to the situation and use that one instead.)
 By regularly repeating positive statements out loud they begin to become part of your child’s subconscious belief system.

 For example, if a child regularly repeats “I can’t,” to themselves when they face challenges then they are unlikely to succeed.
 Think of any professional sports person and then ask if they start a race, match or challenge repeating “I can’t do this,” or “I can do this”?
 Part of being an elite athlete is not only about training their body to be the best but also training their mind to think they are the best.